 When an issue or dispute arises between students, the issue/dispute resolution process starts with communication among the involved students.
-If a satisfactory resolution is not arrived at that level, the matter should then be addressed with the course instructor.
-If the problem is not resolved at the course instructor level, the matter should be brought to the Associate Dean for Academic Affairs, then the Dean.
-If the matter has not been resolved at those levels, the final arbiter is the SVP/Provost.
+If a satisfactory resolution is not arrived at that level, the matter should then be addressed with the faculty advisor.
+If the problem is not resolved at the faculty advisor/course director level, the matter should be brought to the appropriate college's Student Affairs personnel, then the College Dean, or Dean's designee.
+If the matter has not been resolved at those levels, the final arbiter is the Provost.

 When an incident arises involving a faculty member, the first step in the issue/dispute resolution process is discussion with the faculty member.
-If the matter is not satisfactorily resolved at that level, then the matter should be referred to the Dean.
-If the matter has not been resolved at those levels, the final arbiter is the SVP/Provost.
+If the matter is not satisfactorily resolved at that level, then the matter should be referred to the Department Chair, then the appropriate Dean, or Dean's designee, in that order.
+The final arbiter is the Provost.
 Please note that grade appeals cannot be handled under this protocol.

-When an incident arises involving a staff member, the dispute resolution process begins with the Dean.
+When an incident arises involving a staff member, the dispute resolution process begins with the Supervisor followed by the appropriate Dean, or Dean's designee.
 The Office of Human Relations is the final arbiter.